GitHubKing23/ironthrivebeta/README.md

 This project is **frontend only**.
 The Affiliate CMS stores data in the browser's localStorage, so no server or backend setup is required.

-The `docs/affiliates_cms.patch` file contains the full diff introducing the Affiliate CMS and aesthetic improvements, while `docs/wireframe.md` provides a high-level diagram of the current layout.
+The `docs/full_update.patch` file captures the complete set of changes for the Affiliate CMS, Blog CMS, and aesthetic updates. `docs/wireframe.md` provides a high-level diagram of the current layout.
-See `docs/patch_summary.md` for a table describing each stored patch.
+See `docs/patch_summary.md` for a table describing available patches.

 ## Managing Blog Posts